eyc004/LoLPrediction/README.md

 The hyperparameters we used were max_depth, which puts a bound to the depth of the tree, meaning that the depth can't be any more than max_depth, as well as min_samples_split, which is the minimum number of samples needed in order for one node to split into two.
 We wanted to tune these hyperparameters because of the fact that they do indeed change what the DecisionTreeClassifier will look like.
 Some combination of hyperparameters may even limit even the positions we can output since there are 5 outputs and a max_depth of 2 would only less us return a maximum of 4 types of positions.
 To find the best combination of hyperparameters, we decided to use GridSearchCV to go through all the combinations of the hyperparameters.
 In this case, we were going with the Pipeline with the DecisionTreeClassifier model so we were more focused on finding the best pair of hyperparameters than on finding a different model.

 Our final model, fitted on the same training set as the baseline model and evaluated on the same testing set had a mean accuracy of around 94.3%.
 That's a huge improvement from our baseline model which had a mean accuracy of around 52.1%.
-This is likely do to the fact that we used more features and better features.
+This is likely do to the fact that we used more features and better features, making it a better model than our baseline model which only used two features.
 If we checked the percentage of how many of each position was correctly guessed, we could see a noticeable difference.
 Here's is how our Final Model performed on the testing dataset.
 | position   |        0 |
 |:-----------|---------:|
 | bot        | 0.944533 |